Female bodybuilder with one leg captures hearts in China

-SHANGHAI (AFP) - Tears fill Ms Gui Yuna's eyes as she describes losing her right leg in a road accident when she was seven years old and school bullies kicking away her crutch to make her fall.
+SHANGHAI • Tears filled Ms Gui Yuna's eyes as she described losing her right leg in a road accident when she was seven and school bullies kicking away her crutch to make her fall.

 Ms Gui, who competed in long jump at the 2004 Athens Paralympics, is new to bodybuilding but won the first time she competed in October.

-With her steely determination and positive attitude she has been feted as an inspiration in a country where disabled people are all too often marginalised.
+With her steely determination and positive attitude, she has been feted as an inspiration in a country where people with disabilities are all too often marginalised.

-"It's possible that I won first place not because of my professionalism or muscles, but because of my confidence and bravery to stand on the stage and show myself to everyone," Ms Gui said.
+"It's possible that I won first place not because of my professionalism or muscles, but because of my confidence and bravery to stand on the stage and show myself to everyone," said Ms Gui.

-Ms Gui has almost no memory of the fateful day when she was hit by a truck as she came home from school.
+Ms Gui has almost no memory of the fateful day when she was hit by a truck on her way home from school.

 But she cannot forget how, as a young child with only a stump where her right leg used to be, children at school tormented her by kicking away her crutch or yanking away her chair as she sat down.

-Ms Gui, who is from the southern city of Nanning, was raised by her mother because her father died before she was born.
+Ms Gui, who is from the southern city of Nanning, was raised by her mother as her father died before she was born.

 The odds were stacked against her but Ms Gui's athleticism matched her determination and in 2001 she became involved in paralympic sports, going on to represent China at the 2004 Games, finishing seventh in her long jump category.